Sean Waltman: Wrestling Society X (2006)

-Independent circuit (2006–2010)
+Return to independent circuit (2006–2010)

-Waltman, under his real name, defeated Adam Pearce for the NWA Heritage Championship in El Paso, Texas on April 21, 2007.
-He defended it against El Sicodelico Jr. on April 27, and lost it to Pearce two days later.
-On July 8, 2007, Waltman teamed with Billy Kidman in a three-way tag match in McAllen, Texas for the NWA World Tag Team Championship, which had been vacated by Team 3D after the NWA stopped working with TNA.
+Waltman returned to Full Impact Pro on January 20, 2006, defeating Tony Mamaluke.
+He defeated Adam Pearce for the NWA Heritage Championship on April 21, 2007, but lost it in a rematch a week later.
+On July 8, 2007, Waltman teamed with Billy Kidman in a three-way tag match in McAllen, Texas, for the NWA World Tag Team Championship, which had been vacated by Team 3D after the NWA stopped working with TNA.
 They lost the match to Karl Anderson and Joey Ryan.
-On the May 14, 2008, episode of NWA Wrestling Showcase, Waltman challenged Pearce for the NWA World Heavyweight Championship.
-The match ended prematurely after Waltman legitimately injured his knee five minutes in.
-He was attacked by The Real American Heroes and Pearce, so won by disqualification.
-As wrestling titles can generally only change hands by pinfall or submission, Pearce retained the belt.

-In June 2007, Waltman, as X-Pac, began working regularly for AAA, initially a member of Konnan's La Legión Extranjera (Foreign Legion) and managed by girlfriend Alicia Webb.
-He usually used the D-Generation X entrance music.
+In June, Waltman, as X-Pac, began working regularly for AAA, initially a member of Konnan's La Legión Extranjera (Foreign Legion) and managed by girlfriend Alicia Webb.
 After leaving for rehab in mid-2008, he returned at Verano de Escándalo (Summer of Scandal) that September, turning on the Foreign Legion and forming D-Generation Mex, a parody of D-Generation X, with Rocky Romero and Alex Koslov.
 He later feuded with one of AAA's top stars, El Zorro.

 On August 8, 2009, at GLCW Slamfest, X-Pac became the new GLCW Heavyweight Champion by defeating Skull Crusher, who had replaced champion Al Snow when he failed to show.